Young Ugandans Harvest Hope: Climate-Smart Farming Powers a Rural Revival

 "Before Swisscontact’s intervention, we were exporting just one tonne of tomatoes weekly, mostly through aggregators.
 Now we move at least 10 tonnes per week, working directly with farmers. "

-shares John Tusasirwe, CEO of Trafford.
+John Tusasirwe, CEO of Trafford

-Building Resilience, One Acre at a Time.
+Building Resilience, One Acre at a Time

-The project spans ten districts across eastern and western Uganda, with a target of reaching 12,000 smallholder farmers—70% of them women.
+The project spans ten districts across eastern and western Uganda, with a target of reaching 12,000 smallholder farmers, 70% of them women.
 Just four months after its launch, over 1,000 farmers are already benefiting, with 56 months of implementation still ahead.

-It’s part of Swisscontact’s global commitment to inclusive, market-driven development, where local communities are not just recipients of aid but drivers of change.
+It is part of Swisscontact’s global commitment to inclusive, market-driven development, where local communities are not just recipients of aid but drivers of change.
 With early signs pointing to an average CHF 500 (UGX 2 million) annual income boost per farmer and private-sector partners eyeing 15% annual revenue growth, the momentum is building.

 The Road Ahead